harrisbchong/Reddit-Webscraper/README.md

 # Reddit-Webscraper

-Simple Webscraper that scrapes the top weekly posts on r/CryptoCurrency.
+Simple Webscraper with PRAW (Python Reddit Api Wrapper) that scrapes the top weekly posts on r/CryptoCurrency.
 The script exports the post's data into either a Negative Posts.csv or Positive Posts.csv file based on a surface level sentiment analysis word bank, and also returns a list of scraped stock names to look for in the terminal.
 Helpful for keeping updated on crypto news and a basic general consensus on different coins.